Amanda Smith: Later life and death

 Her autobiography was published in 1893, titled An Autobiography, The Story of the Lord's Dealing with Mrs. Amanda Smith, the Colored Evangelist Containing an Account of her Life Work of Faith, and Her Travels in America, England, Ireland, Scotland, India, and Africa, as An Independent Missionary.

 She died in 1915 at the age of 78.

+A. Louise Bonaparte continues with the family tradition of ministry through the international religious services and humanitarian efforts.